 Did you know that you can see Canada from Detroit and Detroit from Canada?
 It's true, and not only that, but it also might be worth taking a day trip across or under Lake St. Clair.
 There are two ways to get to Ontario from Detroit, one of which is the almighty Ambassador Bridge.
 Your second choice is the Detroit-Windsor tunnel.
 There are plenty of reasons you might decide to get oot and aboot in the Great White North.
 Be it for Tim Horton's, an exceptional Canadian beer, or an adventure around Point Pelee National Park.
 Remember, however, to take your passport to cross the border.

-For the birthplace of Motown to not have a thriving music scene would be ludicrous.
+For the birthplace of Motown not to have a thriving music scene would be ludicrous.
 Thankfully, the streets of Detroit are still alive with the sound of music.
 All kinds of music, even.
-As well as being home to the infamous Fillmore, there are hundreds of bars across town that have seen the likes of hometown heroes The White Stripes play their stages.
+As well as being home to the infamous Fillmore, there are hundreds of bars across town that have seen the likes of hometown heroes, The White Stripes, play their stages.
 From jazz to soul to the blues and rock 'n roll, music aficionados will be in heaven in Motor City.

 If you're visiting Detroit for some time, you should absolutely head to the Eastern Market.
 People from all over the world visit the city just to experience one of the state's oldest urban farmer's markets.
-For more than 150 years, the Eastern Market has offered shoppers farm-to-table produce, blooming bouquets of flowers, live music, and most importantly, community.
+For more than 150 years, the Eastern Market has offered shoppers farm-to-table produce, blooming bouquets of flowers, live music, and, most importantly, community.
 The neighborhood around the market has also exploded with hip eateries and bars you don't want to miss.

 Have you ever tasted mead?
 If not, Detroit is the perfect place to indulge in the sometimes sweet honey-tinged drink of the past.
 Oddly enough, Michigan's mead industry is booming.
 Where most cities in the US have their own craft and specialty beers, in Detroit, it's all about mead.
 In fact, Detroit is the premier region for mead, and there are dozens of meaderies just waiting to have their produce tried out.
 What are you waiting for?